 If you’re looking for further guidance, be sure to check out reputable sources of information online.
 The Money Advice Service is a great place to get started for all things financial, as are my good friends at The Money Shed.
 Make sure you do plenty of research on your financial options before committing to a move.

 If you’ve found this post useful please do give it a share online or a pin on Pinterest.
-As always, you can catch up with me over on Twitter or Instagram.
 You may also enjoy some of my posts on freelancing and ways to boost your income.
 Let me know your thoughts below!